Hezbollah allies gain in Lebanon vote, underscoring Iran sway

 The unofficial tally in the first parliamentary elections in nine years indicated sharp losses for Western-backed Prime Minister Saad al-Hariri.
 But he was still set to emerge as the Sunni Muslim leader with the biggest bloc in the 128-seat house, making him the frontrunner to form the next government.

-Iranian media appeared to gloat at Hariri setbacks; Iran’s hardline Tasnim news agency ran a report headlined: “Lebanese election result puts an end to Hariri’s monopoly among Sunnis.”
+Iranian media appeared to gloat at Hariri’s setback.
+The hardline Tasnim news agency ran a report headlined: “Lebanese election result puts an end to Hariri’s monopoly among Sunnis.”

 Lebanon’s prime minister must be a Sunni in the country’s sectarian power-sharing system.
 The new government, like the outgoing one, is expected to include all the main parties.
-Talks over Cabinet posts are expected to take time.
+Talks over cabinet posts are expected to take time.

 “Hariri is going to be further weakened in any kind of government going forward,” Andrew Tabler of the Washington Institute said.
 “His ability to substantially tame or restrain Hezbollah ... in Lebanon is going to be very limited.”